 A trio of half-asleep guards with bolt-action rifles stood at the corners of the cable car station.
 Another two sat by a pair of heavy machine guns mounted on the windowsills, pointed to cover the transport’s entrance.
 New additions, ever since Commonplace had stepped up their suicide attacks.

 As my eyes flitted towards the edge of the platform, I found myself smiling.
 A girl with bright blonde hair leaned against a railing, next to a square-jawed Shenti girl with narrow eyes.
 Eliya and Leizu.
-Both clothed in the latest silks, bodies sculpted to inhuman perfection.

 With Samuel, that meant the entirety of Chimera Squad had come to support me.
 An audience to my performance, for better or worse.

 Leizu’s mouth broke into a wide grin as she saw me.
 She ran up to me, gripping me in a tight bear hug, a faint reminder of her enhanced strength.
 When she released me, she punched me in the shoulder, hard enough for it to ache.